mreinstein/collision-2d/README.md

 const collided = segmentsSegmentOverlap(segments, start, delta, contact)
 ```

-if there is a collision, `contact.collider` will be an integer indicating which segment in the `segments` array collided.
+if there is a collision, `contact.collider` will be an integer indicating the index of which segment in the `segments` array collided.

 ### segments-segment-overlap-indexed